sourceincite/sourceincite.github.io/_posts/0000-00-00-silent-schneider-revealing-a-hidden-patch-in-ecostruxure-operator-terminal-expert.md

 <p class="cn">TL;DR</p>

-<p class="cn" markdown="1">*In this post, one of the bugs that we will be revealed with an exploit released that can help network penetration testers and red teams pivot through a compromised network.*</p>
+<p class="cn" markdown="1">*In this post, one of the bugs that we will be revealed with an exploit released that can help network penetration testers and red teams to pivot through a compromised network.*</p>

 ## Overview